Common Contract Issues in Business

 - Intellectual property: Contracts must clearly spell out proprietary claims to any designs, works, products or ideas.
 This ensures sole recognition — and any related financial returns on it — is indisputably the legal right of only one party, not both.

-- Miscompliant service deals and referrals: In certain contract arrangements, laws exist barring one party from recommending an add-on service or deal in which it might have vested financial interests.
-This is most common in fields like finance and healthcare, where professionals cannot make or recommend certain contract dealings they themselves could make more money from.
+- Noncompliant service deals and referrals: In certain contract arrangements, laws exist barring one party from recommending an add-on service or deal in which it might have vested financial interests.
+This is most common in fields like finance and healthcare, where professionals cannot make or recommend certain contract dealings from which they themselves could make more money.